 CHOOSING YOUR BRIM WIDTH & PRACTICALITY

-Short brims (trilby) are comfortable to wear, don't blow off in the wind and you can keep them on your head when you are driving, sitting, dancing or jogging.
+Short brims (trilbys) are comfortable to wear, don't blow off in the wind and you can keep them on your head when you are driving, sitting, dancing or jogging.
 They are confident, cheeky and light-hearted.
-Wide brims (fedora) are more elegant and give a little more sun protection, especially on your neck.
+Wide brims (fedoras) are more elegant and give a more sun protection, especially on your neck.
 You feel dressed and elegantly framed.
 Super wide brims are more for style or extreme sun protection.
 Unfortunately, they also blow off easily.

 As your brim gets bigger, so does the parachute effect of the wind upon your hat.
 Any brim wider than 7cm will need a chin strap at the beach.
-Sad but true.
-The other thing with a wider brim is that you can't wear it in your car, and you will take it off when you are inside.
+Plus, you can't wear it in your car, and you will take it off when you are inside.
 Which means it gets lost, crushed, left in taxis, soaked at the bar or some cretin steals it.
 If you can keep your hat on, it will last forever - and so will your skin.

 FINDING THE HAT THAT SUITS YOU

 Your hat needs to match your face shape and your build.
 There are four basic types of Panama hats, and choosing the right one will make a big difference.
 A little short brim hat on a big guy looks ridiculous, as does an enormous sun hat on a petite woman.
 The one basic rule is that the width of the top of the hat (the crown) should mirror your jaw.
 If you have a big square jaw, then get a big square hat.
 If your face is heart-shaped, then a soft centre dent crown like the Casablanca will suit.
 If your face is long, choose a taller hat and so on.
 If your face is oval, then you can wear anything.